ChenSorry/LF-HybridNet/README.md

 We sincerely thank the authors for sharing their code and amazing research work!

 ## Contact
-if you have any question, please contact me through email duongvinh@skku.edu
+if you have any question, please contact me through email csr_20010517@163.com